Just Finance London

 In April 2017 Alison Tsang joined Capital Mass to lead our work here in the Diocese of London.
 Alison will help to unlock the resources of churches and community organisations in the Diocese of London and build local partnerships to create a visible, effective and accessible community responses across the Diocese.

-- Supporting parishes in their existing work around saving and borrowing opportunities, money skills and debt advice
+- Supporting parishes in their existing work as they tackle debt and financial exclusion

-- Identifying, training, mentoring and supporting clergy and lay leaders to mobilise action at a local level
+- Training and supporting clergy and lay leaders to mobilise action at a local level

-- Being a point of reference for parishes/deaneries on matters of engagement and advice
+- Being a point of reference for parishes/deaneries on matters of debt and financial exclusion

-- Brokering mutually beneficial relationships between parishes/deaneries and partner organisations which will lead to greater participation from parishes/deaneries in addressing debt and money matters
+- Brokering mutually beneficial relationships between parishes/deaneries and partner organisations which will lead to greater participation from parishes/deaneries in addressing debt and financial exclusion

 - Establishing key alliances with key partners across London and the UK to amplify our impact